 Nevertheless, the stone most frequently used to sculpt gargoyles is limestone, a carbonated rock of sedimentary origin, composed of carbonate precipitates and carbonated or other particles.
 This is a high quality stone for construction and sculpting, and is easy to cut due to its low abrasiveness, permitting many creative possibilities.

 As we can see, the type of stone used was fundamental when sculpting gargoyles.
 Since these sculptures were sited on the exterior of buildings, exposed to the elements, the stone underwent inevitable transformations, including colour changes, fractures, cracks and erosion.
-As I said earlier, these changes converted the gargoyles into “living” matter as they sustained change and metamorphosis.
+As we said earlier, these changes converted the gargoyles into “living” matter as they sustained change and metamorphosis.

 Let’s look now at what happens to a block of stone in the hands of a sculptor.
 It is time to give shape to the gargoyle that will eventually emerge from the artist’s handiwork, and depending on the period, the shape of the figure destined to adorn the gargoyle and its iconography will vary.

 As we saw in a previous post, although gothic gargoyles first appeared —according to Viollet-le-Duc— around 1220 in the French cathedral of Laon, we know that gargoyles have existed since antiquity.
-Initially, 0074hey were usually small and consisted of heads, especially of a lion, as can be seen in some classical Greek examples.
+Initially, they were usually small and consisted of heads, especially of a lion, as can be seen in some classical Greek examples.

 The shape and type of sculpting employed in the Middle Ages to create gargoyles convey important chronological information.
 Various authors (e.g. Morales Baena, Rebold Benton and Viollet-le-Duc) have discussed their history.
 In general, the oldest gargoyles (Romanesque and early Gothic) are short, robust and roughly worked.
 They are also schematic, in most cases heads or busts, and usually represent animals.
 This iconography is similar to that of the classical gargoyles described above.

 Subsequently, the figures became more slender and elongated, supported by corbels that allowed them to jut out and direct the water as far away from the walls as possible.
 Real animals, humans, hybrids, fantastical animals and grotesque devils were all depicted.
 In the late 13th century, the figures started to become more exaggerated and caricature-like, while the sculpting now became finer and more detailed.
 Viollet-le-Duc also says that these longer, more slender gargoyles, in which animals were often replaced by human figures, became widespread in the 14th century and by the 15th century had become even more refined and acquired a more ferocious aspect.
 Powerful figures were sculpted by skilled hands with great attention to detail.
-I would add that they also acquired more expressiveness and dynamism.
+We would add that they also acquired more expressiveness and dynamism.

 The early years of the Renaissance produced gargoyles that still preserved the Gothic style of the 15th century ones, but towards the second half of the 16th century, sculptors rejected Gothic forms and, with few exceptions, their gargoyles became simple geometric tubes or pipes, a characteristic that continued in the Baroque.

-Ávila Cathedral (Spain).
+Ávila Cathedral (Spain)

-As I always say, field work shows us that stone speaks, conveying through shape, texture, erosion, style and the very figure itself an entire period, with its artistic fashions, skills and ways of thinking and living.
+As we always say, field work shows us that stone speaks, conveying through shape, texture, erosion, style and the very figure itself an entire period, with its artistic fashions, skills and ways of thinking and living.
 Contemplating the gargoyles at close range, every one of their parts, every gesture, every fracture, every shape and changing colour of the stone is an authentic and marvellous lesson for those of us who adore gargoyles.

 Bibliography consulted